Career Tips 4 min read ·

 The interview process will feel different from what you experienced at Big Four.
 Specific adjustments to make:

 Case interviews: MBB cases are more ambiguous and hypothesis-driven.
 You will receive less data upfront and must ask for what you need.
-Practice with cases from our case library to build comfort with this style.
-The profitability framework and growth strategy framework are particularly relevant for the types of cases you will face.
+Practice with cases from our case library — McKinsey cases, BCG cases, and Bain cases each have a distinct style.
+The profitability framework and growth strategy framework are particularly relevant for the case types you will face.

 The “why now?” question: Be prepared to explain your timing.
 “After three years of deepening my industry expertise and seeing the strategic questions behind our implementation work, I am ready to operate at the strategic level full-time.”

-1-2Research and networkingIdentify target firms and offices; connect with 15-20 people at MBB
+1-2Research & networkingIdentify target firms and offices; connect with 15-20 people at MBB

-3-4Application and referralsSecure referrals; submit applications; polish resume with consulting bullet format
+3-4Application & referralsSecure referrals; submit applications; polish resume with consulting bullet format using our consulting resume guide

 5-6Interview preparation50-80 practice cases; 15+ mock interviews; fit story bank built

-7-8Interviews and offersFirst and final round interviews; negotiate offer terms
+7-8Interviews & offersFirst and final round interviews; negotiate offer terms

 For a detailed breakdown of the preparation phase, follow our 8-week case preparation timeline.